kroma-network/kroma/specs/messengers.md

 sending a transaction from L2 to L1.
 When going into L2 from L1, the user does not need to call `relayMessage` on L2 themselves.
 The user pays for L2 gas on L1 and the transaction is automatically pulled into L2 where it is executed on L2.
-When going from L2 into L1, the user proves their withdrawal on KanvasPortal, then waits for the finalization window to pass, and then finalizes the withdrawal on the KanvasPortal, which calls `relayMessage` on the `L1CrossDomainMessenger` to finalize the withdrawal.
+When going from L2 into L1, the user proves their withdrawal on KromaPortal, then waits for the finalization window to pass, and then finalizes the withdrawal on the KromaPortal, which calls `relayMessage` on the `L1CrossDomainMessenger` to finalize the withdrawal.

 ## Upgradeability